davenrai/Band-Aid/README.md

 Next, you can sign up.
 You can pick a username, password, and say which email you need.
 Right now, you can add anything.
 You also have the option to pick if you are restaurant or performer.

-Once you sign up, you can add in details.
+Once you sign up, you can add in details about yourself to create a profile.

+Lastly, there is admin log in.
+Use "admin" for both the username and password.
+The admin will have several functionalities in the future, such as deleting users and requests, changing passwords, and changing the details of events on the mass timeline.